nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

    * have presentation draft ready by next meeting
         * In the presentation - pick one alpha and one beta - say that diversity is different, venn diagram and indicator taxa

+## W13-TM Week 13 Team Meeting Agenda

+* Go over draft slides:
+  * Statistical testing: Wilcox or Kruskal for data source?
+PERMANOVA for isolation_data_source?
+  * Ellipses for PCOA
+  * How to present the ISA